CAPSTONE-2018/foodbank/README.md

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.

+Below is the Spring semester 2018 Capstone description/work

 # Northern Illinois Foodbank

 ## Background